Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Methods

 The PDD of a periodic set is the $m \times (k+1)$ matrix where $m$ is the number of atoms in the motif $M$ and $k$ is a positive integer indicating the number of nearest neighbors to use.
 Each row corresponds to a point in the motif and the entries within the row consist of the Euclidean distance to each of this point's $k$-nearest neighbors within the entire periodic set $S$.
 The first entry of the row is assigned to be a weight equal to $\frac{1}{m}$ (the distances follow).
 Once the matrix is formed, rows that are the same are collapsed into a single row and their respective weights are added.
 Due to very small differences between rows caused by floating point arithmetic or atomic perturbations, it is common to use a tolerance, henceforth called the \textit{collapse tolerance}, that allows rows with small non-zero differences (e.g. with respect to $L_\infty$ distance) to be treated as the same.
 By collapsing rows in the PDD, the resulting matrix representation is always the same for a given crystal, regardless of the unit cell.
 Formally,

 \begin{definition}[Pointwise Distance Distribution] For a periodic set $S = L + M$ with a set of motif points $M = \{\vp_1, \ldots, \vp_m \}$ within a unit cell $U$ of lattice $L$, the uncollapsed PDD matrix for a parameter $k \in \mathbb{N}^+$ is a $m \times (k+1)$ matrix where the $i^{th}$ row consists of the row weight $w_i = \frac{1}{m}$ followed by the euclidean distances $d_1 \ldots d_k$ from the point $\vp_i$ to its $k$-nearest neighbors such that $d_1 \leq d_2 \ldots \leq d_k$.
 If a group of rows is found to be identical (or close enough using a valid distance measure within some tolerance) then the matrix rows are collapsed and the weights of the involved rows are summed.
-The resulting matrix will then have less than $m$ rows.
-The rows of the matrix are finally ordered lexicographically.
-This matrix is referred to as $\textsc{PDD}(S;k)$ for a periodic set $S$ and positive integer $k$. \end{definition}
+The resulting matrix will then have less than $m$ rows. \end{definition}